 Note: Not all IP storage switch can support both of the above said applications at the same time.

-Though IP storage SAN is favored for its cheapness and simpleness now, it will never surpass Fibre Channel SAN in latency and throughput performance.
+Though IP storage SAN is popular for cheapness and simpleness, it will never surpass Fibre Channel SAN in latency and throughput.
 To make the best of them, we may use IP storage switch to combine the best of Fibre Channel SAN and the best of mainstream IP storage networking.
 FS provides cost-effective and high performance network switches for data center and enterprise networks.
 The above mentioned IP storage switch is also available.
 S8050-20Q4C 100GbE switch, for example, is an IP storage and spine/aggregation layer switch which helps to improve efficiency and overall performance of the storage network.